 For more insights on the challenges of ESG data, watch Indus Valley Partners’ joint webinar with the Alternative Investment Management Association, ESG Data – finding efficiencies in sourcing, managing and reporting, or visit https://www.ivp.in/products/esg-management/.

-IVP ESG platform helps asset managers plan and implement a complete framework for ESG investing.
-It helps manage ESG data effectively, align with global mandates, and streamline disclosures.
+An ESG platform that helps asset managers implement an ESG framework, perform ESG data management, align with global mandates, and streamline disclosures.